hdorgeval/playwright-fluent/docs/mock.api.md

 - `mockGetWithUnauthorizedResponse`
 - `mockGetWithForbiddenResponse`

+## How to keep mocks up-to-date

 Mocks are great until they are outdated.

 Being able to detect that a mock is outdated is essential.

 You can automatically pinpoint outdated mocks in the following way: